ArnaudValensi/ArnaudValensi.github.io/src/pages/about-me.md

 🧙📜 I'm looking for a freelance mission.

-I'm a software engineer specialized in video game development, game design and full-stack development.
+I'm a software engineer specialized in full-stack development, game design, and video game development, who can build apps and video games from the ground up.
+I've worked mostly at startups, so I'm used to wearing many hats.
+I am a very product focussed developer who prioritizes user feedback first and foremost.
+I'm generally very flexible when investigating new roles.

 Lately, I've been building a business to make real-time networked video games, but I'm still doing full-stack development for a living.

 I would preferably work in the game industry, but not necessarily, and if it is I would preferably work on a video game, but not necessarily.